edenwzg/PythonHardWay/PythonForDataAnalysis/note.md

         %reset      # Resets the namescape by removing all names defined by the user.
         %page       # Pretty print the objet and display it through a pager.
         %run        # Run the named file inside IPython as a program.
-        %prun       # Run a statement through the python code profiler.
-        %time       # Time execution of a Python statement or expression.
-        %timeit     # Time execution of a Python statement or expression.
-Many times to perform.
         %who        # Print all interactive variables, with some minimal formatting.
         %whos       # Like %who, but gives some extra information about each variable.
         %xdel       # Delete a variable, trying to clear it from anywhere that.